vaultage-pm/vaultage/README.md

 ## Setup

-1. create the database, using ajax/db_setup.sql
+1. create the database, using `resources/db_setup.sql`
-2. move ajax/config.default.php to ajax/config.php, edit the contents accordingly
+2. move `config.default.php` to `config.php`, edit the contents accordingly
-3. upload all contents to your web server
+3. upload all contents to your web server, serve `clients/web-cli`

+## Docker setup

+Or, instead of the above setup, you can directly spawn a docker container.
+See [https://github.com/lbarman/vaultage/tree/master/resources/docker-nginx]

 ## Possible commands